MarcusMadland/txtc/README.md

 ## Installation

-You can clone this repository and build the tool using a C++ compiler.
+You can get the compiled binary from latest release or clone the repository and build the tool using a C++ compiler.

 ```bash
 git clone https://github.com/marcusmadland/txtc.git